Gypsonoma aceriana

 Human Relevance

-Economic pest of poplar plantations and nurseries in Europe, causing unmarketable growth in young trees through shoot destruction.
+Economic pest of poplar plantations and nurseries in Europe, causing unmarketable growth in young trees through terminal shoot destruction.
 Recorded as a pest from Italy, France, Germany, and the Netherlands.
 Subject to research focusing on .

 Similar Taxa